-A 2.2 k Ω resistor should be used for pull-down or pull-up to change the default strap option.
-If the default option is required, then there is no need for external pull-up or pull down resistors.
-Since these pins may have alternate functions after reset is deasserted, they should not be connected directly to V{CC} or GND.
+DP83848K uses many functional pins as strap options.
+The A 2.2 k Ω resistor should be used for pull-down or pull-up to values of these pins are sampled during reset and used to change the default strap option.
+If the default option is strap the device into specific modes of operation.
+The strap required, then there is no need for external pull-up or pull option pin assignments are defined below.
+The functional down resistors.
+Since these pins may have alternate funcpin name is indicated in parentheses.

+tions after reset is deasserted, they should not be connected directly to VCC or GND.

-Signal Name Туре Pin # Description PHYAD0 (COL) S, O, PU 42 PHY ADDRESS [4:0]: The DP83848YB provides five PHY ad- PHYAD1 (RXD_0) S, O, PD 43 dress pins, the state of which are latched into the PHYCTRL reg- ister at system Hardware-Reset.
-PHYAD2 (RXD_1) 44 The DP83848YB supports PHY Address strapping values 0 PHYAD3 (RXD_2) 45 (<00000>) through 31 (<11111>).
-A PHY Address of 0 puts the PHYAD4 (RXD_3) 46 part into the MII Isolate Mode.
-The MII isolate mode must be se- lected by strapping Phy Address 0; changing to Address 0 by reg- ister write will not put the Phy in the MII isolate mode.
+Signal Name Туре Pin # Description PHYAD0 (COL) S, O, PU 35 PHY ADDRESS [4:0]: The DP83848K provides five PHY address PHYAD1 (RXD_0) S, O, PD 36 pins, the state of which are latched into the PHYCTRL register at system Hardware-Reset.
+PHYAD2 (RXD_1) 37 PHYAD3 (RXD_2) 38 The DP83848K supports PHY Address strapping values 0 (<00000>) through 31 (<11111>).
+A PHY Address of 0 puts the PHYAD4 (RXD_3) 39 part into the MII Isolate Mode.
+The MII isolate mode must be se lected by strapping Phy Address 0; changing to Address 0 by reg ister write will not put the Phy in the MII isolate mode.
 Please refer to section 2.3 for additional information.
 PHYAD0 pin has weak internal pull-up resistor.
 PHYAD[4:1] pins have weak internal pull-down resistors.